[For daily omer reminders and Jews on The Simpsons stuff, follow us on Instagram (@CountTheHomer) and on Facebook (@homercalendar)]

 Krusty: A Christian!
 Oh, the farbissina shiksa!
 How can you ignore the sacred traditions of the Jewish people?

-Nurse (bringing in a sandwich): Krusty, here's your bacon, lobster and treif sandwich.
+Nurse (bringing in a sandwich): Krusty, here's your bacon, lobster and treif sandwich. (see picture here, of course with a glass of milk)

 Krusty: Hey!
 It was supposed to come with a side of camel, extra cloven!